 Hence, the term maculopapular rash implies a skin eruption of flat and raised lesions.

-Dr Mark Naftanel would like to gratefully acknowledge Dr Hobart W. Walling, a previous contributor to this monograph.
-HWW declares that he has no competing interests.
+Dr Adelaide A. Hebert and Dr Mary DarConte would like to gratefully acknowledge Dr Mark Naftanel and Dr Hobart W. Walling, previous contributors to this topic.
+MN and HWW declare that they have no competing interests.

 Use of this content is subject to our disclaimer